Frequently Asked Questions

 Students who are seen at Campus Health Services can request an Appointment Verification for any visit, but we discourage professors from requiring this for the reasons given above.
 Campus Health Services will not issue verification notes or letters without examining the student.

-• Can I get my allergy shots at Olin or in the Neighborhood?
+• Can I get my allergy shots at Olin?

-Allergy injections can be arranged at Olin Health Center (not the neighborhoods) when the allergens and written orders are supplied by the student’s personal physician/allergist.
+Allergy injections can be arranged at Olin Health Center when the allergens and written orders are supplied by the student’s personal physician/allergist.
 All orders must be updated yearly.
 New allergy patients can review the requirements by visiting the Allergy & Immunization page for more information.

 • Where can I get STD/STI testing?